SwingTheVine/Wplace-BlueMarble/docs/README.md

       <br>
         <h3>Chrome/Chrome Forks/Microsoft Edge</h3>
       <ol>
         <li>Open your Extensions page, select TamperMonkey in this menu to see more settings for the Extension.
-(Not the TAMPERMONKEY menu, but the CHROME menu for TamperMonkey.)
+(Not the TamperMonkey menu, but the <b>Chrome</b> menu for TamperMonkey.)
 You can also right click Tamper Monkey and select "Manage Extension" From here; Toggle "Allow User Scripts" then disable and re-enable the extension to refresh it on the Wplace website.</li>
         <li>If Developer Mode is on, use CTRL+F5 to refresh the page.</li>
         <li>Try fully shutting down the browser via task manager and reopen it.</li>
       </ol>